What is Teen Court?

 Penalties consist of Community Service Restitution (CSR) hours and required jury service.
 Offenses are categorized into five classes.

 - Class 2: 10-20 hours CSR + 1-3 jury terms.
-Includes expired driver’s license, traffic light, stop sign, fail to yield/signal, speeding 1-9 mph over the limit, and noise violations.
+Includes exp.driver’s license, traffic light, stop sign, fail to yield/signal, speeding 1-9 mph over the limit, and curfew & park access violations.

-- Class 3: 20-40 hours CSR + 2-3 jury terms.
-Includes speeding 10-24 mph over the limit, third party seat belt violations, speeding 1-24 mph over in a school zone, driving without a license, and following too close (non-collision)
+- Class 3: 20-30 hours CSR + 2-3 jury terms.
+Includes speeding 10-24 mph over the limit, third party seat belt violations, speeding 1-24 mph over in a school zone, and driving without a license and following too close (non collision).

-- Class 4: 30-50 hours CSR + 2-4 jury terms.
-Includes public order, handicap parking, Criminal Mischief, and FMFR.
+- Class 4: 30-40 hours CSR + 2-4 jury terms.
+Includes public order, Criminal Mischief and FMFR.
+Violation involving collision.

-VIOLATIONS EXCLUDED FROM THE TEEN COURT PROGRAM ARE: SPEEDING 25+ MILES OVER THE POSTED LIMIT, OFFENSES IN A WORK ZONE, FAIL TO STOP/PASSING A SCHOOL BUS, ASSAULT, DRUG, ALCOHOL OR TOBACCO.
+VIOLATIONS EXCLUDED FROM THE TEEN COURT PROGRAM WITHOUT PROSECUTOR AND JUDGE APPROVAL ARE: SPEEDING 25+ MILES OVER THE POSTED LIMIT, OFFENSES IN A WORK ZONE, FAIL TO STOP/PASSING A SCHOOL BUS, ASSAULT, DRUG, ALCOHOL OR TOBACCO.

 What is Community Service Restitution (CSR)?

 In lieu of a fine, a Teen Court defendant must agree to perform Community Service Restitution (CSR) hours as determined by the jury.
-CSR hours must be performed at a non profit organization (excluding places of worship) in the Georgetown area.
-Approval may be requested prior to performing the hours.
-Immediately after their penalty has been determined, the defendant will be given a log sheet on which all CSR hours must be recorded.
+CSR hours must be performed for a governmental entity, non-profit organization, another organization approved by the Court that provides services to the general public that enhances the social welfare and general well-being of the community, or an educational institution.
+Hours performed at facilities that have not been pre-approved by the Court may not be accepted.
+Immediately after their penalty has been determined, the defendant will be given a log sheet on which all CSR hours must be recorded that will include a list of pre-approved facilities.

 In addition to CSR hours, juries assign mandatory jury terms.
 A complete night of jury duty is considered one jury term.
 All jurors must stay for the entire court session.

-Defendants have 90 days in which to complete these hours.
+Defendants have 90 days in which to complete these hours and jury terms.
 The original log sheet must be returned to the court after all hours and jury terms are completed.
 Anyone failing to complete his or her obligation within the prescribed 90 days will be referred back to the originating court for sentencing.
 This may result in a conviction and payment of the original fine.

 Successful completion of assigned CSR hours and Jury Terms will result in dismissal of the citation.